 Nomadic by nature, yes we agree with that.
 We’re happy taking each minute of each hour of each day as it comes.
 Seeing where the road ahead leads us and catching glimpses of nature between a starry night under the stars.

 There’s nothing better than being surrounded by wildlife within incredible landscapes.
 It also comes with the unexpected, there is always the unexpected along with the unforeseen.
 Those unpredicted moments on a journey that often bring the biggest delights and make the fondest memories.

 One of those moments came recently, it was a meaningful conversation with an elderly man of Guatemalan origin.
-Standing by the roadside, he was selling coffee from a stall decorated.
-Dressed in cloth hand sewn from his Central American country folk.
+Standing by the roadside, he was selling coffee from a stall, decorated in hand-made peace flags and dressed in cloth hand-sewn from his Central American country folk.

 He’d been on so many journey’s of his own.
 His colourful personality and slow paced, chilled out outlook on life caught our attention.
 Helped enormously by the sweet smelling aroma of his freshly ground coffee beans, which we couldn’t help but fall for.

 Before we knew it, with a cup off chilli coffee in hand, he shared his story and tales of travel.
 When we politely enquired, how long he’d been on his life journey across these countries far and wide, his reply brought one of those iconic moments in our own tales of travel.